timescale/docs/mst/migrate-to-mst.md

     and [Managed Service for TimescaleDB][upgrading-postgresql].
 *   Checked that you're running the same major version of TimescaleDB on both Managed Service for TimescaleDB and your source database.
-For more information, see the [upgrading TimescaleDB section][upgrading-timescaledb].
+For more information, see the [upgrading Timescale section][upgrading-timescaledb].

 <Highlight type="note">
 To speed up migration, compress your data.
 You can compress any chunks where